Teachings and philosophy of Swami Vivekananda: Womanhood

-Swami Vivekananda warned it is completely unfair to discriminate between sexes, as there is not any sex distinction in Ātman ('self', 'essence'), the soul has neither sex, nor caste nor imperfection.
+Swami Vivekananda warned it is completely unfair to discriminate between sexes, as there is no sex distinction in Ātman ('self', 'essence'), the soul has neither sex, nor caste nor imperfection.
 He suggested not to think that there are men and women, but only that there are human beings.
 Swami Vivekananda felt, The best thermometer to the progress of a nation is its treatment of its women and it is impossible to get back India's lost pride and honor unless they try to better the condition of women.
 Vivekananda considered men and women as two wings of a bird, and it is not possible for a bird to fly on only one wing.
 So, according to him, there is no chance for the welfare of the world unless the condition of woman is improved.

+Therefore education for women was a major part of his education related schemes.
+He preached that rather than teaching girls to be dependent on others for their decisions, they should be educated so that they can solve their problems independently.
+He suggested to keep Dharma (faith) at the center of their education in addition to history and Puranas, home management, arts and craft, child development, culinary art etc.

 Swami Vivekananda noticed almost everywhere women are treated as playthings.
 In modern countries like America, women have more independence, still, Vivekananda had noticed, men bow low, offer a woman a chair and in another breath they offer compliments like "Oh, how beautiful your eyes.." etc. Vivekananda felt, a man does not have any right to do this or venture so far, and any woman should not permit this as well.
 According to Swami Vivekananda, such things develop the less noble side of humanity.
 They do not tend to noble ideals.

 According to Vivekananda, the ideal of womanhood in India is motherhood - that marvelous, unselfish, all-suffering, ever-forgiving mother.
 Vivekananda felt, in India, there are two great evils - trampling on the women, and grinding through the poor through caste restrictions.

 According to Swami Vivekananda, Sita is typical of India - the idealized India.
 Swami Vivekananda assured if world literature of the past and world literature of the future are thoroughly exhausted, yet, it will not be possible to find another Sita, because Sita is unique, the character was depicted once for all.
 Swami Vivekananda felt there may have been several Ramas, perhaps, but never more than one Sita.
 Sita was a true Indian by nature, Vivekananda concluded, one who never returned an injury.